spanningtime/JSdirty30/README.md

 # drumk it

 ## A fully responsive basic web drum kit built using only vanilla JS, CSS, and my beautiful voice.
+BANG THEM DRUMS!